 Postage is determined by weight.
 Korean stamps generally do not have glue on the back.
 You have to apply the glue before affixing the stamp to the envelope or package.

-International Parcel Service: You'll find a detailed list of rates (in English) for Korea Post's international parcel service on their website.
+International Parcel Service: You'll find a detailed list of rates (in English) for Korea Post's international parcel service on their website (click on International Mail).
 The rates are determined by a number of factors including the destination country.
-The Korea Post Office website provides information on zones and rates for each in English as well.
+Under International Mail, you'll find information on zone rates in English as well.
 You have three options that vary in terms of cost and delivery time - EMS, Air Mail and Surface Mail.

 Note: the image above does not reflect current prices.

 To find the postal code for a specific address click on the Korea Post website or on the following links: Road Name Address or Land-Lot Number Address..
 You'll just have to put it in the name of the Metropolitan Area (ie Seoul), the District (ie Gangnam) and the Street and number.
 As long as you have the street address, you'll find the postal code.
 (Note: if the link doesn't work, just click on http://www.koreapost.go.kr and then on English.
 On the English page look for Postal Code Finder.
 Note that you will have to have the exact same spelling of the street as the post office uses in English (easiest if you can put the address in Korean - if not, trying a few permutations should work).

 Additional information links: